-- a) To support your learning, including remote learning online if applicable - b) To contact you and your parents/carers when we need to. - c) To monitor and report on your progress. - d) To check on how you are doing in exams and work out whether you or your teachers need any extra help - e) To protect your welfare and well-being. - f) To track how well the school is performing as a whole - g) To carry out research h) Keep our network(s) and devices safe from people who aren't allowed to access then, and prevent harmful software from damaging our network(s)
+- a) To support your learning, including remote learning online if applicable - b) To contact you and your parents/carers when we need to. - c) To monitor and report on your progress. - d) To check on how you are doing in exams and work out whether you or your teachers need any extra help - e) To look after your well-being and keep you safe - f) Make sure our computers and other school systems are used appropriately, legally and safely - g) To track how well the school is performing as a whole - h) To answer your questions and complaints - i) To publish statistics, for example, about the number of pupils in schools - j) To meet legal requirements placed upon us